Christopher J. Rourk

 - “Patent Subject Matter Eligibility,” Asia IP (September 29, 2017)

 - “Before Sue-rise,” Asia IP (July 31, 2017)

 - “LESI 2017’s Augmented Reality,” Asia IP (April 18, 2017)

 - “A Look at the Five-Year Impact of the America Invents Act,” D CEO (March 2017)

 - “Rogue One: A Fake Goods Story,” Asia IP (January 25, 2017)

 - “A Look Back at the Top AIA-Related Decisions of 2016,” Law360 (January 6, 2017)

 Chris was the lead briefing attorney for the appellant in In re Magnum Oil Tools International, 829 F.3d 1364 (Fed.
 Cir.
-2016), one of the first cases to result in a full reversal of the Patent Trial and Appeal Board from a decision in an inter partes review.
+2016), one of the first cases to result in a full reversal of the Patent Trial and Appeal Board from a decision in an inter partes review, and which has been cited in subsequent court decisions over 600 times.
 The Federal Circuit agreed with Chris’ argument that it was improper to shift the burden of proof to the patent owner to prove the validity of the challenged patent.

 Chris has handled a number of high-profile patent litigation matters, including filing the lawsuit that resulted in the Federal Circuit decision in BMC v.
-Paymentech, which provided controlling precedent on the question of joint infringement of patent claims.
+Paymentech, 498 F.3d 1373 (Fed.
+Cir.
+2007), which provided controlling precedent on the question of joint infringement of patent claims and which has been cited in subsequent court decisions over 300 times.
 His patent prosecution work has also been cited as exemplary by the U.S. Patent and Trademark Office and has withstood attack in district court litigation and post-grant challenges.